vogonsorg/QDOS/README.md

-Quake v1.09 for DOS with WATTCP Stack
-Original Concept and WATTCP import coding by NeoZeed Coding by [HCI]Mara'akate
+Quake v1.09 and QuakeWorld v2.40 for DOS with WATTCP Stack Original Concept and WATTCP import coding by NeoZeed Coding by [HCI]Mara'akate